Gina has been a freelance writer and internet researcher for over 10 years.

-I'll spill the details and explain the pros and cons of the this service below.
+I'll spill the details and explain the pros and cons of this service below.

 - You order a free bag on their website and they ship it to you for free via USPS.
-I received my bags within 4 days of ordering them.
+I received my bags within four days of ordering them.

 - You then wait for their expert clothing pickers to go through your clothes.
-Apparently this process usually takes a week, but when they get bombarded with bags this time-frame can increase.
-For my first bag it took a few weeks total from the time I shipped my bag to the time I got a buy offer.
-You'll get email updates along they way if they are having any delays.
+Apparently this process usually takes a week, but when they get bombarded with bags, this time-frame can increase.
+For my first bag, it took a few weeks total from the time I shipped my bag to the time I got a buy offer.
+You'll get email updates along the way if they are having any delays.

 When they have gone through all your clothes then they will email you a buy offer.
-The offer has details to what they bought, how much they are paying you for each item and what they are going to sell it for retail on their website.
+The offer has details of what they bought, how much they are paying you for each item, and what they are going to sell it for retail on their website.

 They give you a store credit for your bag at first, then if you want the cash instead, you just have to wait 14 days before you can request a payout to your PayPal account.

-1. The default option - if you don't say anything to them they will recycle your clothes that they didn't buy
+- The default option: If you don't say anything to them they will recycle your clothes that they didn't buy.

 I really wanted to give thredUP a thorough try for myself.
 I have a bunch of my own clothes that I've been wanting to sell and I've been looking for the easiest way to do so.

 Here's what I did.
-I ordered 2 free bags and filled one up with my like new, name brand, plus-size clothes (remember they accept women's sizes—regular and plus—as well as kid's clothes) and I filled the other bag up with thrift store buys.
+I ordered two free bags and filled one up with my like new, name brand, plus-size clothes (remember they accept women's sizes—regular and plus—as well as kid's clothes) and I filled the other bag up with thrift store buys.
 What do I mean?

-Bag 1 - the plus-size clothes I owned - bag has not been looked through yet (I sent this bag in last as I wanted to wait for a buy offer from my thrift store bag before I bothered sending in bag 1)
+Bag 1: the plus-size clothes I owned has not been looked through yet (I sent this bag in last as I wanted to wait for a buy offer from my thrift store bag before I bothered sending in bag 1).